kentkost/TrustpilotRabbitHole/readme.md

 The words must be alphabetically ordered since it reduced a lot of double work for the program.
 Since we don't want to check if a sequence of words is anagram for a sequences that contain the same words.

 Once an anagram has been found.
 The program will create all possible ways to rearrange the words in the anagram to create possible anagrams for that sequence of words.

+### How fast is it?

+With an i5-7500.
+I usually get the first two hashes within 3 seconds.
+The last hash is around 15 seconds.
+However when using multithreading the time is more than halved.

 ### Extra